quentinsf/rollease2mqtt/README.md

 ![ios screenshot](docs/ios-400.jpg)

+### An MQTT broker

+Increasingly, this code expects to report the blinds' status to, and receive movement instructions from, MQTT topics.
+This means that to run the code as it stands you'll also need to run an MQTT broker such as Mosquitto if you don't already have one.

 ## Running the software

 At present, the main.py script connects to an MQTT broker, connects to the hub, finds the motors, asks about their position, and monitors them for changes.
 It feeds position updates to MQTT, and receives commands from it which it then turns into up/down/stop/set_position requests.

 I have managed to control my blinds from Home Assistant, where they are defined, for example, as follows: